 If an alcoholic wants to stop drinking, he can’t simply abstain from drinking altogether.
 This will only intensify his craving.
 He stops drinking when he comes face to face with the damage it causes to him when he loses control.

-Why it works: Bad emotional habits, such as addictions, became habits when we once needed them in order to experience a short-term form of happiness.
-That’s how all habits form.
+Why it works: Bad emotional habits, such as addictions, became habits when we once needed them in order to numb some painful experience.
 It’s also something we run to when things don’t go well in reality.
 To kick these habits once and for all, we have to come face to face with the low self-esteem they cause us.
-Then and only then, the resolve to change is deepened upon us.
+Then and only then the resolve to change becomes more powerful.

 7. Make Yourself Visible by Seeing Yourself in 3rd Person